henrysky/MyGaiaDB/README.rst

 The following example query is too complex for `Gaia Archive`_, thus you will get timeout error but luckily you've got ``MyGaiaDB`` to do the job.
 The following example query from ``gaia_source_lite`` table, ``gaia_astrophysical_parameters`` table, 2MASS and ALLWISE table all at once.
 Moreover, ``MyGaiaDB`` set each dataset to **read-only** before loading it.
-If you want to edit the database afterward, you have to set the appropiate premission manully each time you have used ``MyGaiaDB``.
+If you want to edit the database afterward, you have to set the appropiate premission manually each time you have used ``MyGaiaDB``.

 ..  code-block:: python